YichenZW/Robust-Det/README.md

 This repository includes the code implementation of the paper **Stumbling Blocks: Stress Testing the Robustness of Machine-Generated Text Detectors Under Attacks** ([arxiv](https://arxiv.org/abs/2402.11638)) by *Yichen Wang, Shangbin Feng, Abe Bohan Hou, Xiao Pu, Chao Shen, Xiaoming Liu, and Yulia Tsvetkov,* and *Tianxing He,* mainly at Paul G. Allen School of CSE, University of Washington.
 We comprehensively reveal that almost none of the existing machine-generated text detectors remain robust under all the attacks, and all detectors exhibit different loopholes.
 Further, we investigate the reasons behind these defects and propose initial out-of-the-box patches to improve robustness.
 The code can be used for detection research as a robustness evaluation benchmark.

+[Jul 16] Fixed the huggingface link.
+Now datasets are accessible.

 ## A. Installation

 (1) Install Python 3.9.18 and PyTorch 2.0.1. (slightly older or newer versions are probably also fine for both).